How to Build Powerful Custom Spectral Rules with TypeScript

 npx ts-node src/linter.ts

-Advanced Custom Function Techniques
+Advanced Custom Function Patterns

 import type { IFunction, IFunctionResult } from '@stoplight/spectral-core';

-import {isPlainObject} from '@stoplight/json';
+import { isPlainObject } from '@stoplight/json';

-export const referencedSchemaHasProperty: IFunction<{$ref: string}, { propertyName: string }> = (
+export const referencedSchemaHasProperty: IFunction<{ $ref: string }, { propertyName: string }> = (

 options,